dajiangliu/rareGWAMA/rareGWAMA/README.md

 ## Installing the rareGWAMA R package

-The package is hosted on github, and this allows installation and update to be very easy.
-First make sure you have the `mvtnorm` and `data.table` packages installed:
+The package is hosted on github, which allows installation and update to be very easy.
+First, make sure you have the `mvtnorm` and `data.table` packages installed:

     install.packages("devtools")